 SWIF UNDERWRITING & COVID-19

-Due to the closing of the State Workers Insurance Fund (SWIF) Offices, the State Fund is processing correspondence received by mail on a reduced basis at this time.
+Due to the closing of the State Workers Insurance Fund (SWIF) Offices, the state fund is processing correspondence electronically whenever possible.

-Please email email@example.com for all correspondence, including new applications, certificates of insurance, loss runs requests, and change requests for existing policies.
-Our teams are working as quickly as possible to process work; however, NO policies will be cancelled or placed in pending cancellation due to any delays.
+firstname.lastname@example.org for any general questions regarding SWIF.
+Our teams are remotely working as quickly as possible to process work; however, NO policies will be cancelled or placed in pending cancellation due to processing delays.

 SWIF CLAIMS & COVID-19

 In addition, we are limited in our ability to process incoming customer service calls at this time.
 We are processing calls for First Reports of Injury (FROI) and keeping the SWIF process moving forward.

 In addition, please be assured that payments to our claimants are continuing to be processed.
 You can also reach our team at email@example.com.

 On March 6, 2020, Governor Tom Wolf issued an emergency disaster declaration throughout the commonwealth due to the new coronavirus known as COVID-19.